freizeitkarte/fzk-mde-garmin/Freizeitkarte-Entwicklung/readme_EN.txt

 It will derive from the choosen Master-TYP-file via "set-typ.pl"-utility From this it follows that: Autonomous changes of an TYP-file have to be made with all Master-TYP-files applicable

-Freizeitkarte-Entwicklung/windows
-Repository for particular programs, needed in Windows OS surrounding MapTool recognizes the OS it is executed in and finds the fitting utilites itself

-Freizeitkarte-Entwicklung/windows/NSIS:
-Repository for the NSIS-Compiler to use in Windows OS surrounding This compiler is called as a subrountine and runs solely in an Windows OS surrounding

 Freizeitkarte-Entwicklung/windows/TYPViewer:
 Repository for "TYPViewer"-Installer.
 This TYP-Editor is working solely in an Windows OS surrounding Before being used, the TYPViewer has to be installed on your Windows using the "Setup.exe".
 TYPViewer can be used with english or frensh navigation only

-Freizeitkarte-Entwicklung/windows/wget:
-Repository for "wget"-utility
-Needed for downloading OSM-data-extracts
-This utility is working solely in an Windows OS surrounding With OS X und Linux the utility "curl" is applied, which already is part of the OS

 Work directories: